krumbunny/sapfest.org/index.md

 layout: home
 top_menu_id: home
 ---
+## Thank you!

+Hearty thanks to all of the artists, volunteers, vendors and visitors who turned out on Saturday.

+We hope to see you all again in 2015!

 ## Saturday, June 7, 2014

 - **Along Como Ave.
 (Carter Ave. to Luther Pl.)
 St. Paul**